Carlos Batara – Immigration Lawyer header image

 Some immigrants qualify for green card interviews in the United States.
 This is known as adjustment of status.
 Simply stated, this means you are trying to change your immigrant status to a legal resident.

-To qualify, immigrants must be present in the United States and have been admitted through a lawful entry or legally equivalent inspection process.
 (However, there is an exception for immigrants who had a family petition filed on their behalf before April 30, 2002, based on the grandfathering provisions of INA 245(i).

 Adjustment of status interviews take place at a local U.S. Citizenship and Immigration Services office.

-Consular Processing (In Your Home Country)
+Consular Processing (In The Immigrant’s Home Country)

 Other Immigrants are required to attend an interview in their home country.
 This is called consular processing.